Dick Spanner, P.I.: DVD

 A DVD of the series was released on 15 October 2007, with extras including an interview with Gerry Anderson.
 At the request of Anderson himself, the episodes featured new acoustic background music in place of the original synthesiser theme tune/background music (which is probably the series' most famous element and is fondly remembered by many who watched the series on Network 7).
 The remaining soundtrack (sound effects etc.) were altered to the extent that many of the show's audio gags either no longer work, or are missing entirely.
 The quality of the original prints appears to have degraded somewhat since the VHS releases, as they seem a lot cleaner and have more vibrant colour.
 In addition, a number of white lines appear momentarily, possibly indicating that the picture was taken from a degraded video source rather than original film elements.
 The picture is also cropped into 16:9 format, occasionally cropping off part of a signpost or graffiti gag in the process.
 Finally, although the DVD release version is split into the original six-minute segments, the original end credits sequences have been replaced by a new set of credits made for the DVD.

 In September 2013, the series in its original 5-minute state with original music and 4:3 aspect ratio was uploaded to YouTube by One Media.
-The quality was superior to that on the DVD, being much more vivid in color.
+The quality was superior to that on the DVD, being much more vivid in colour.
 Since December 2016, however, the series can no longer be found on YouTube, as the channel has been taken down.
 This is likely due to One Media's copyright for "Dick Spanner" expiring, as two months later, Anderson Entertainment issued several takedown notices for other YouTube uploads.

 A new DVD by Network was released on 4 September 2017.
 This featured the original music and episodes uncut and in the original aspect ratio, with the two stories presented in both episodic and compilation formats.